Gasoremugwaneza/alx-system_engineering-devops/0x01-shell_permissions/README.md

-giving different permission to the user
+script for mode to user